-► The best racing games in 2018
+► The best driving games you can buy in 2019

-► Both Xbox One and PS4 games
+► Includes both Xbox One and PS4 games

-Read our review of GT Sport here
+| Read our full review of GT Sport here

 Following close behind GT Sport, Project Cars 2 is another impressive racing game.
 Although it might lack the polish of Gran Turismo Sport, Project Cars 2 has a wide range of cars on offer – from old-school BMWs, to classics like the famous Toyota GT One.
 If you’re a fan of modern-classic racers, this a game you need to buy.